Overview of One Person Company (OPC) Registration

 - Indian Resident: To incorporate an OPC, the natural person must have resided in India for a minimum of 182 days in the preceding fiscal year.

-- Major Person: A person who is 18 years or older is eligible to incorporate OPC in India.
-Minor i.e., the person below the age of 18 years old is a ‘minor’ and is incompetent to entered into contract thus ineligible to form an OPC in India.
+- Major Person: A person who is 18 years or older is eligible to incorporate an OPC in India.
+Minor, i.e., a person below the age of 18 years old, is a ‘minor’ and is incompetent to enter into a contract, thus ineligible to form an OPC in India.

 - No Other OPC Registration: A person cannot establish more than one OPC or become a director in more than one such company.
 This limit is in place to prevent a single person from forming multiple organisations and misusing the benefits given to OPCs.